canibanoglu/tango_with_django_book/chapters/login.rst

 	# Use the login_required() decorator to ensure only those logged in can access the view.
 	@login_required
 	def user_logout(request):
-	    # Like before, obtain the request's context.
-	    context = RequestContext(request)

 	    # Since we know the user is logged in, we can now just log them out.
 	    logout(request)

 	    # Take the user back to the homepage.
 	    return HttpResponseRedirect('/rango/')

+.. note:: Where's ``RequestContext()``?
+In this simple user logout view, there's no need to obtain the request's context from Django's backend.
+If we don't need it, why ask for it?

 With the view created, map the URL ``/rango/logout/`` to the ``user_logout()`` view by modifying the ``urlpatterns`` tuple in Rango's ``urls.py`` module: